Find Affordable College Courses

 21 Yearly Graduations

 Missouri State University - Springfield is the 10th most popular school in the nation for students seeking a master's degree in criminology.
 Each year, around 23,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,196 per year, while in-state graduate students, on average, pay $5,760 per year.
-The criminology program at Missouri State University - Springfield awarded 21 master's degrees during the 2020-2021 school year.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $7,812 per year, while in-state graduate students, on average, pay $6,264 per year.
+During the most recent year for which we have data, 21 people received their master's degree in criminology from Missouri State.
+About 62% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in criminology at Missouri State University - Springfield make a median salary of 48,720.

 #11